A Crash Course In Football Point Spread Betting

 - Patriots -200

-It looks similar to a point spread bet.
-But it works differently.
-Here, if you were to place a wager the Dolphins, and that team wins, you’d receive five times your bet. “+500” means the bet pays 5 to 1.
+This looks similar to a point spread bet but works differently.
+In this example, if you were to place a wager on the Dolphins and they win, you would receive five times your bet. (em>”+500″ means that the bet pays 5 to 1.
 Placing a bet for $20 in this example would net you $100 if win.

-If you were to bet on the Patriots, the favored team, you’d be required to lay 2 to 1 odds. -200 means bet $20 and you’d receive $10 for the win.
-The payout is less spectacular because the Patriots are considered the favorite.
+Now, if you were to bet on the favored team, the Patriots, you would be required to lay 2 to 1 odds. -200 means that if you bet $20 you would receive $10 for the win.
+The payout here is much less spectacular because the Patriots are considered to favorite here.

-You may be thinking right about now that if moneyline betting is the simplest way to bet on football, why should you bet on the point spread?
-Here are four reasons:
+You may be thinking right about now that if moneyline betting is the easiest and simplest way to bet on football, then why would anyone bets on the point spread?
+Here are four reasons to consider:

-Point spread betting is nearly as simple as laying bets on the money line.
-It’s a bit more complicated, but only slightly so.
-You don’t have to think about odds.
+Point spread betting is almost as simple as laying bets on the moneyline.
+It’s a little more complicated, but only a fuzz.
+You don’t have to think about the odds.
 You just choose the team you think will win and place your wager accordingly.

-If you visit more than one sportsbook, you’ll sometimes notice different spreads for the same game.
-The difference indicates a value disparity.
-For example, suppose you see the following numbers at two different sportsbooks:
+If you were to visit more than one sportsbook, you’ll sometimes notice that there are different spreads for the same game.
+The difference in these indicates a value disparity.
+For example, suppose you see the following numbers at two competing sportsbooks:

 - Dolphins +110